yuummmer/yuummmer.github.io/_posts/2025-12-16-fairy-notes-preflight-before-you-submit.md

 I’m building FAIRy around this  model: *validation is only useful if it helps you fix things.*

 ## The 5 boring issues that cause most chaos
-These show up across domains — genomics, biodiversity, random CSV someone exported from a database...
+These show up across domains — genomics, biodiversity, and every random CSV someone exported from a database.

 ### 1) IDs that aren’t stable
-If an `id` column changes between exports, it breaks joins, annotations, deduping, and the prior fixes of the dataset from last run!
+If an `id` column changes between exports, it breaks joins, annotations, deduping, and even your own “what did I fix last time?” notes.

 **Preflight check:** ID is present, unique, and doesn’t contain obvious formatting weirdness (like spaces).